Full-time enrollment for fall and spring semester is determined as:

 *An ASU Sync courses are considered in-person for immigration compliance.
 ASU Sync is synchronous, technology-enhanced and fully interactive remote learning using live lectures via Zoom.
 This approach can be used simultaneously with in-person instruction to accommodate students in different circumstances and enable social distancing in classrooms or as stand-alone technology.
 It offers the benefits of face-to-face instruction in an interactive group learning environment.

-** If you cannot physically be on campus due personal health concerns, you will be able to attend your classes via ASU Sync during the spring 2021 semester.
-If you will not be on-campus for the spring 2021 semester, you are expected to contact your professors to make accommodations.
-Due to the hybrid-nature of ASU’s spring 2021 semester learning modalities, students are recommended to reside in the Phoenix area in order to maintain a physical presence.
+** If you cannot physically be on campus due personal health concerns, you will be able to attend your classes remotely during the fall 2021 semester.
+If you will not be on-campus for the fall 2021 semester, you are expected to contact your professors to make accommodations.
+Due to the nature of ASU’s fall 2021 semester learning modalities, students are recommended to reside in the Phoenix area in order to maintain a physical presence.
 As a reminder, USCIS regulations state that F-1 and J-1 students must update their local U.S. or SEVIS address within 10 days of moving.
 If you need to update your addresses, please do so on My ASU.

 Enrolling in an ASU Sync course or an iCourse may not be permitted or may be limited by some government-sponsored programs.
 If you are a government-sponsored student, make sure that have approval from your sponsor to take iCourses or ASU Sync classes before registering.